matrix-org/matrix-ircd/README.md

 Matrix IRCd
 ===========

-An IRCd implementation that is backed by Matrix.
+An IRCd implementation backed by Matrix.

 *Note:* Matrix IRCd currently requires using a nightly compiler of rust.

+**THIS IS A WORK IN PROGRESS**